empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

   - should a slot lose all possible stock, it will be replaced with one of the following:
     - temp life refills: (1, +2 cost per additional one purchased per run) 3 stock
     - temp filler item: (1, +1 cost per additional of that particular filler item purchased per run) 3 stock
-- reroll is (6, +3 cost per reroll per day)
+- reroll is (5, +2 cost per reroll per day)
-- send X random traps is (X = 8 + uses) cash is (+1 cash, +0.1 cash per use, not rounded) all prices increase every time a player finishese
+- send X random traps is (X = 8 + uses) cash is (+1 cash, +0.1 cash per use, not rounded) all prices increase every time a player finishes

 # current status